Web of Things Interest Group Charter

 Information about the group (including details about deliverables, issues, actions, status, participants, and meetings) will be available from the Web of Things Interest Group home page.

 Most Web of Things Interest Group teleconferences will focus on discussion of particular specifications and will be conducted on an as-needed basis.

-This group primarily conducts its technical work on the public mailing list firstname.lastname@example.org (archive).
-The public is invited to post messages to this list.
+This group primarily conducts its technical work on GitHub issues.
+The public is invited to review, discuss and contribute to this work.

 The group may use a Member-confidential mailing list for administrative purposes and, at the discretion of the Chairs and Members of the group, for Member-only discussions in special cases when a participant requests such a discussion.

 This group will seek to make decisions through consensus and due process, per the W3C Process Document (section 5.2.1).
 Typically, an editor or other participant makes an initial proposal, which is then refined in discussion with members of the group and other reviewers, and consensus emerges with little formal voting being required.